RedisLabs/engineering-blog/content/posts/redis-assisted-client-side-caching-in-python.md

 RESP3 packs in many new features, including the ability for the server to "push" additional information on an existing connection to a client, alongside the actual replies.
 This channel is employed for delivering invalidation notifications when using the server-assisted client-side caching ability.

-However, because RESP3 is so new, only a few clients currently support it., so RSACSC also works with RESP2.
+However, because RESP3 is so new, only a few clients currently support it, so RSACSC also works with RESP2.
 Because RESP2 lacks the "push" ability, RSACSC broadcasts invalidation messages to interested parties using the existing support for [PubSub](https://redis.io/topics/pubsub) in Redis.

 Handling the invalidations and the keys-to-slots mapping is what the manager is for.
 Here's what it looks like: